jadsm/cactus-cancer-trial/README.md

 ```bash
 Rscript install.R
 ```

-## 🚀 Usage

-Once the installation is complete, you can run the primary analysis scripts located in the root directory.

-Ensure that any required .dta files are placed in the appropriate data directory before running the scripts.

-To request the data, please refer to Dr Rebecca Lee (rebecca.lee-3@manchester.ac.uk).

 ## Contact
 For inquiries regarding the forecasting models or data access, please contact the authors at Systems Forecasting (hitesh@systemsforecasting.co.uk and juan@systemsforecasting.co.uk).